SlimIO/Governance/README.md

 SlimIO - Governance &amp; Documentation repository.

 ## Introduction
-SlimIO is a light and modulable monitoring Node.js / C / C++ agent.
+SlimIO is a light and modulable monitoring solution writted in Node.js / C / C++.

-Our goals is to bring the monitoring to the whole IT (Embedded system, Cloud, On-premise) for both large and small businesses.
-We designed the product with **accessibility** and **maintainability** in mind (For us this is the key to success).
+Our goals is to bring the monitoring to the whole IT (Embedded system, Cloud, On-premise) for both large and small businesses (It's not a promise **but a destination** to keep the project on the right track).
+We designed and crafted the product with **accessibility**, **maintainability** and **flexibility** in mind at every development steps (For us this is the key to build a successfull product).

-Each covered features are part of an Addon (one feature = one addon).
+Each covered features and core components are part of an Addon (one role/feature = one addon).
+That's really the strength of our solution that allow us to:
+- Register the monitoring in a devops process (Monolithic monitoring is born dead).
+- Apply security patches **very quickly**.
+- Evolving given part of the software without having to break the whole product (and **when possible** with no service degradation).
+- Easier to fire hunt and debug.
+- Etc...

 Our default metrology set of addons has been designed to monitore local host in first place, but they will also have the ability to complete a remote monitoring for those who want an agentless solution (with support for the most common protocols like SNMP and WMI).

 What are the strenghts of our product?